Compiz: Deployments

 Compiz or Beryl have usually been deployed on Linux and other X11-based Unix-like platforms together with GNOME 2 and KDE 3.
 Since version 4.2, however, KDE's own KWin ships with capabilities similar to Compiz.
-As such, Compiz is not usually deployed with recent Plasma Workspaces versions.
+So, Compiz is not usually deployed with recent Plasma Workspaces versions.

 GNOME version 3.0 uses GNOME Shell which is built as a plugin to the Mutter compositing window manager.
 This means Compiz cannot be used in conjunction with GNOME Shell.

-Citing a lack of maintenance on the part of the Compiz developers, Fedora removed Compiz from the Fedora repositories from Fedora 17 however Compiz has been reinstated in the Fedora repositories since Fedora 18.
+Citing a lack of maintenance on the part of the Compiz developers, Fedora removed Compiz from the Fedora repositories from Fedora 17; however Compiz has been reinstated in the Fedora repositories since Fedora 18.
 An official MATE spin which includes Compiz has been available since Fedora 19.

 Compiz was dropped from the Debian repositories from Debian 7 (Wheezy) onwards in August 2013 due to broken packages and a lack of upstream development on the part of the Compiz developers.

 Compiz was reintroduced into Debian in December 2016 by the Hypra.fr Team.

 Compiz was dropped from the Arch Linux repositories in May 2013.
 Compiz can still be installed from packages available in the Arch User Repository.

 Ubuntu 6.06 LTS and later included Compiz in the universe repository.
 A limited version was included by default as "Desktop Effects" in Ubuntu 7.04.
 From Ubuntu 7.10 onwards, Compiz was enabled by default.
 In 2010 Canonical released their Unity interface which is written as a plugin for Compiz.

 Reception and impact

-Early compiz reviews were mostly favorable praising its performance, beauty and novelty value.
+Early Compiz reviews were mostly favorable praising its performance, beauty and novelty value.
 It was included in Ubuntu 6.06 repositories to allow easy installation and was, as of 2021, the only time an Ubuntu release was postponed.

 Other projects like Metisse and Project Looking Glass were developed around the same time, but none became as known or widely deployed as Compiz.
 Other window managers like GNOME Shell and KWin would later also implement compositing effects.
+Windows’s look and feel partially imitated Compiz’s most popular look and feel in the next big release (Vista).

 The development of Wayland around 2010 merged the functions of compositor and graphics server on the same program, a move that would eventually obsolete separate window managers and compositors.
 Distributions which still included it by default usually enabled just a few useful plugins and disabled the more "blingy" ones.
 Also, distributions increasingly began including KDE and GNOME with their default window managers.
 The last Ubuntu version to include Compiz to implement its Unity desktop manager was Ubuntu 16.04.
 After that, its development became mostly stagnant.